 Where to get started: Start with my guide, How To Start A Blog From Scratch And Make It Work.
 It’ll provide you with a detailed strategy for building a blog from the ground up.
 You can get an inexpensive web hosting plan through Bluehost.
-It’s mostly a learn-and-earn process where you’ll need to start your own site, learn from others and from online courses, then experiment until you find a formula that works for you.
+It’s mostly a learn-and-earn process where you’ll need to start your own site, learn from others and from online courses, and then experiment until you find a formula that works for you.
 You can also learn how to make your first $1K blogging.

 Job description: Writing articles, product reviews, guides, and other content for websites and blogs.
-It helps if you have a specialization, like finance, travel, computers, insurance, real estate or other fields.
+It helps if you have a specialization, like finance, travel, computers, insurance, real estate, or other fields.
 You can start by specializing in one field, then gradually branch out to others.

 Capacities: Freelance and self-employment.

-Pay level: Generally pays on a per article basis, which can range from $50 for simple articles as a beginner, to $500 or more for more technical articles once you’re more experienced.
+Pay level: Generally pays on a per-article basis, which can range from $50 for simple articles as a beginner, to $500 or more for more technical articles once you’re more experienced.
 A successful freelance writer can easily make a six-figure income.

 Where to get started: A college degree certainly helps, especially one with a journalism major.
 You can take the Earn More Writing course from Holly Johnson to fast-forward your entry into the field.
 You can generally find freelance assignments on Problogger, but you’ll likely earn more by marketing your services directly to bloggers and website owners.

 Job description: Where a freelance writer creates content for websites and blogs, the content editor reviews, enhances, and manages that content.
-That could include working with multiple writers, coming up with content topics, assigning those topics, then downloading the finished work onto the website.
+That could include working with multiple writers, coming up with content topics, assigning those topics, and then downloading the finished work onto the website.